 I remember the earlier days when I used Alexa.com and Quantcast.com to analyze a competitor’s website traffic.

 Although statistics of those traffic services are inaccurate, there was no choice other than to estimate traffic stats.

-However, those tools were all debunked once Semrush introduced their very own Traffic Analytics tool.
+However, those tools were all debunked once Semrush introduced its own Traffic Analytics tool.

-I have talked about this tool extensively in my post about traffic estimation tools and checking website traffic.
+I have discussed this tool extensively in my post about traffic estimation tools and checking website traffic.

 All-in-all, Traffic Analytics is one of my favorite tools in Semrush.